alejonext/store-storages/README.md

-# store-storages
+# Store decorate

-Store of you storage
+Store of you all classes.